 Ideal for: Nature hikes, peaceful walks, photography

 But Minoh is more than just a pretty waterfall.
 It’s also the gateway to Katsuo-ji Temple, a mountaintop sanctuary famous for its thousands of red daruma dolls symbolizing perseverance and good luck.
 Nearby Ryuanji Temple and a hidden Benzaiten shrine round out a day of nature, history, and quiet reflection.
-These sites can easily be visited together, offering a deeper dive into Osaka’s spiritual and natural heritage.
+These sites can easily be visited together, offering a deeper dive into Osaka’s deep spiritual and natural heritage.

 Getting to Minoh is straightforward from central Osaka by train and foot.
 But if you want to go beyond the obvious, hear the stories behind the sights, and uncover some hidden gems along the way, our guided tours make the experience seamless and far more rewarding.

-For a Guided Tour of Katsuoji Temple and Minoh Falls: Join our 1-day tour of Osaka's Secret Adventures - Discover Daruma Magic and the Beauty of Minoh Falls.
+Join our 1-day tour of Osaka's Secret Adventures - Discover Daruma Magic and the Beauty of Minoh Falls.
 This tour will take you to Katsuoji Temple, where you can discover the power of Daruma and pray for victory, followed by a nature walk to the gorgeous Minoh Falls.

 Minoh Park itself—technically a quasi-national park (Meiji no Mori Minoh Quasi-National Park)—was established in 1967 to preserve the rich biodiversity of this mountainous area.
 The park is home to over 980 plant species and hundreds of animal species, including the Japanese macaque.
 It’s especially stunning in autumn when the maple trees explode in red and gold.

-The area’s spiritual roots run deep.
+Minoh Park's spiritual roots run deep.
 According to legend, En no Gyoja, the founder of the Shugendo mountain ascetic tradition, discovered Minoh Falls over 1,300 years ago.
 While meditating beneath the waterfall, he had a vision of Benzaiten, the goddess of music, water, and wisdom.
 Moved by the encounter, he enshrined her nearby.
 The temple he founded—Benten-do—is still hidden in the forest near Ryuanji Temple.

 Shugendo practitioners like En no Gyoja believed that enlightenment came through discipline and communion with nature.
 One of their key practices is taki-gyo—meditating under waterfalls to purify body and spirit.
 This ritual continues to this day.
 On early mornings, you might even spot a solitary monk standing beneath the falls, cloaked in water and mist.